 |Box Trotter's Home|

-It's a significant piece of your history, your heritage and your future…
+It's a significant piece of your history, your heritage, and your future.

-The truck rental business, a version of equipment leasing, traces its history to shortly after WWII.
-The United States was experiencing vast industrial growth.
-During this time Americas' love of the automobile was born, and the United States blossomed into a highly mobile society.
-People were no longer restricted by geography to realize their dreams of better jobs and retirement locations; they could just pick up and move!
-It was about this time that a man named L.S.
-Shoen saw a need to rent trailers to families so that they could pick up and move conveniently, and without the expense of hiring full service labor.
-He believed that there was an economic opportunity to build a nationwide company by providing the niche service, but, like all small companies he needed capital to invest in more trailers to respond to the consumer demand.
-So, he decided to turn to friends and neighbors for investment capital.
+The truck rental business, a version of equipment leasing, traces its history to shortly after WWII, an age of vast industrial growth in the US.
+During this time, Americas' love of the automobile was born, and the United States blossomed into a car-dependent society.
+People were no longer restricted by geography to realize their dreams of better jobs and retirement locations; they could just pick up and move.
+It was this time that L.S.
+Shoen fulfilled demand from families to rent trailers that made moving easier- with no labor cost involved.
+He believed there was an economic opportunity to build a nationwide company by providing the niche service, but like all small companies, he needed capital to invest in more trailers to respond to demand.
+At this time, he turned to friends and neighbors for investment capital.
 Shoen set up the agreements that allowed the investors to own the equipment while he managed and rented it.
-The investor received rental income and profited from the arrangement while Shoen received a management fee on rentals.
+The investor received rental income and profited from the arrangement, and Shoen received a management fee on rentals.

 Turning Ideas Into Success for You!

-Why Play in Equipment Trading?
+Why Invest in Equipment Leasing and Brokerage?